 Further, we can harm others with our blindness—with our inability to understand them.
 And if we’re blind to our own selves, surely we’ll be blind to our surroundings.
 Every fault we harbor stands like a brick wall in the way of unfolding pure loving feelings or insight or understanding.
 It’s in this way that we do indeed do harm to others.
 All the livelong day.

 And yet, it’s not as simple as only that.
 Imagine the way the love of God shines in the heart of every living soul, like a marvelous light.
-Now realize how our Lower Self is what stands in the way of this light penetrating out into the world, bestowing a beneficial effect on everything it reaches.
+Now realize how our Lower Self and its shortcomings is what stands in the way of this light penetrating out into the world, bestowing a beneficial effect on everything it reaches.
 So we cause others harm with our actual bad thoughts and bad deeds, as well as by withholding love and understanding.
 To let that love through—and thereby live up to our potential in this very lifetime—we’re going to have to do our work.
 “Doing our work,” remember, is code for following a path of personal self-development.

 We are hindered by those traits we have that we commonly refer to as our faults.
-Through our faults, we directly and indirectly do harm to others.
+Through our faults, or shortcomings, we directly and indirectly do harm to others.
 Another equally impactful hindrance is our fears, which we generally don’t put in the same category as faults.
 What we fail to realize is the harm our fears do, both in our own lives and in the lives of others.

 Our fears are like a wet blanket on our inner light of love and understanding; after all, when we are in fear, we are not in truth.
 So on this path of purification, we will not only come face to face with our faults—our character weaknesses—we will need to face all our fears.
 For as long as we are sitting on fear in our heart, we will harm other people.
 We will emit certain rays that will have an unsavory effect for those on the receiving end.